btmorex/hapi-server-session/README.md

 - `cookie`: supports the same options as [`server.state(name, [options])`](http://hapijs.com/api#serverstatename-options)
     - `isHttpOnly`: [Default: `true`] sets the HttpOnly flag
     - `isSecure`: [Default: `true`] sets the secure flag
-- `expiresIn`: adds an expiraton in milliseconds to cookie.
-Prevents intercepted cookies from working forever.
+- `expiresIn`: session id expiration in milliseconds.
+Prevents intercepted cookies from working perpetually.
 Requires `key`
-- `name`: [Default: `'id'`] the name of the cookie
+- `name`: [Default: `'id'`] name of the cookie
-- `key`: the signing key.
+- `key`: signing key.
+Prevents weaknesses in randomness from affecting overall security.
 If absent, the cookie will not be signed
-- `size`: [Default: `16`] the number of random bytes in session id
+- `size`: [Default: `16`] number of random bytes in the session id